Ramis84/the-silent-night-customizable-cpap-muffler/README.md

-# The "Silent Night Customizable CPAP Muffler
+# The "Silent Night" Customizable CPAP Muffler
 This CPAP muffler/silencer can be used to dramatically reduce the noise travelling up the hose to the mask.

 **NOTE:** This is compatible with standard rubber hose connectors (default 22mm, but it is customizable).
 If using the Resmed Airmini, or other travel CPAPs with non-standard hose connectors, an adapter will need to be used.